Document creation modes

 One invoice per order

-No additional documents, such as credit notes, are created automatically.
+Any additional documents, including credit notes, will not be created automatically.

-You can change the behavior of updating the documents using the Automatically update invoices when orders are changed setting.
+You can decide whether the invoice should automatically reflect any changes made to the order using the Automatically update invoices when orders are changed setting.

 Do not automatically update invoices

-When the Automatically update invoices when orders are changed toggle is turned off, the One invoice per order mode does not automatically update the original invoice.
-This preserves the invoice and stops it from reflecting any changes made to the order.
+When the Automatically update invoices when orders are changed toggle is turned off, the original invoice will never get updated and, therefore, will not reflect any changes made to the order after it was created.

-To update the invoice, open the invoice view and click Update this invoice.
+To update the invoice, simply open it and click Update this invoice.

 Automatically update invoices

-When the Automatically update invoices when orders are changed toggle is on, Sufio ensures that each time an order is changed in the store, the original invoice is updated to reflect the latest order status.
+When the Automatically update invoices when orders are changed toggle is turned on, Sufio ensures that each time an order is changed in your online store, the corresponding invoice is updated to reflect the latest order state.

-For example, when items are removed from or added to the order in the store admin, the invoice in Sufio is updated accordingly.
+For example, when items are refunded or new items are added to the order in the store admin, the invoice in Sufio is updated accordingly.

-Using this setting, the original invoice is in sync with the order status and item list in your online store.
+Using this setting, the invoice always reflects the order and its items.

 Multiple documents per order

-This mode can create more than one document per order and even several invoices for one order.
-That typically happens when the order is refunded, returned, or edited (when items are added or removed) in the store admin.
+This mode can create more than one document per order, including additional invoices.
+That typically happens when the order is refunded, returned, or edited with items added or removed from the order in the store admin.

-The benefit to this behavior is that the documents that are already issued are not updated by the changes to the order.
+The advantage of this mode is that the documents that are already issued are not updated by the changes to the order.

 Note